-They are represented before the Court by Mr R. MacRitchie of Madden & Finucane, solicitors practising in Belfast.
+The applicant, an Irish citizen born in 1923 and living in Belleek, County Armagh, is represented before the Court by Mr R. MacRitchie of Madden & Finucane, solicitors practising in Belfast.
 The Government are represented by their Agent, Mr J. Grainger of the Foreign and Commonwealth Office, London.